Hello! I'm a Humanist Ceremonies funeral celebrant, trained and accredited by Humanists UK.

 I will help you celebrate the life of your loved one, however, the day is ultimately a sad one, whichever way you try and mask it.

 To sum up my approach, the ceremonies I create and lead are dignified, genuine, professional and entirely appropriate.
 If this is what you are looking for, then please notify your chosen Funeral Director.
-If you are a Funeral Director reading this, then please think NON-RELIGIOUS rather than Humanist.
+If you are a Funeral Director reading this, then please consider me for non-religious as well as Humanist ceremonies.